Call for Nominations

 The Nominating Committee has identified the following criteria that will guide the selection process for new Board members:

-- Demonstrated leadership commitment and involvement with ASN and the nutrition community.
-Examples include but are not limited to: service to ASN and the ASN Foundation through publishing, education, science policy & advocacy, membership recruitment and retention, and through annual giving and volunteering.
+• Demonstrated leadership commitment and involvement with ASN and the nutrition community.
+Examples include but are not limited to: service to ASN and the ASN Foundation through GEM leadership, publishing, education, science policy & advocacy, membership recruitment and retention, and through annual giving and volunteering.

-- Commitment to participate in up to three in-person board meetings a year and conference calls as needed.
+• Commitment to participate in up to two in-person board meetings a year and conference calls as needed.
 ASN board members are asked to provide financial support through annual giving to the ASN Foundation.

 At ASN, diversity and inclusion are part of our recipe for success.
 Together we continue to build an inclusive culture that encourages and supports all who are passionate about nutrition.

-Nominations are due no later than 11:59 PM (EST), Friday, October 21, 2022.
-You may submit the form online below or download a PDF to complete and email to Erica Henze (ehenze@nutrition.org).
+Nominations are due no later than 11:59 PM (ET), Thursday, October 9, 2025.
+You may submit the form online below or download a PDF to complete and email to Erica Henze ([email protected]).
 All candidates will be contacted by ASN’s Chief Executive Officer.

 Open Positions